top of page

 2020_0101_000559_001 copy.png

-PHENOMENA™ is the ultimate expression of performance in thermally conductive composite materials based mono-crystalline diamonds with Tc>2000W/mK.
+PHENOMENA™ is the ultimate expression of performance in thermally conductive composite materials based on mono-crystalline diamonds with Tc>2000W/mK.

 The PHENOMENA™ I - PATENT-PENDING Thermal Interface Material is used to connect processors to heat spreaders, heat plates or to achieve large area metal-to-metal interfaces with low thermal resistance.
-The matrix special formulation has an ultra-high concentration of highly diffusive nano particles binding high-quality diamonds in a monolayer configuration between two surfaces to achieve the most efficient thermal transfer mechanism.
+The matrix special formulation has an ultra-high concentration of highly diffusive nano particles binding high-quality diamonds in a monolayer configuration between two surfaces to achieve an efficient thermal transfer mechanism.
 The high-performance compound is compatible with high vacuum environment for space-flight applications.

 The PHENOMENA™ II - Copper-Diamond (CuDi) Composite Alloy is a superlative advancement in material technology achieved through a complex sintering process combining high-quality mono-crystalline diamonds with a natural Tc > 2000W/mK and pure copper powder with a TC = 394 W/mK.
 The sintered composite material displays nearly "magic" thermal conductivity performance with a TC from 760 to 780 W/mK and is an extraordinary solution in conduction cooling applications regardless of their environment.
 It works with equal effectiveness under extreme G forces and under the harsh conditions of deep space in total absence of gravity.